CarlTBarnes/StringTheory-Tools/README.md

 This repository contains 2 tools to make it easier to write and verify code using the StringTheory class from http://CapeSoft.com

-[BigBangTheory Class](#BigBangTheory-Value-and-Split-Lines-Viewer) - Debug/ trace ST code by viewing ST Value or Lines in a Window
+[BigBangTheory Class](#BigBangTheory-Value-and-Split-Lines-Viewer) - Debug/ Trace ST code by viewing ST Value or Lines in a Window
 [Scratch Theory](#Scratch-Theory) - A scratch program to write and test ST code in a small program before pasting into your production code
-[Split Theory](#Split-Theory) - Try all 7 parameters of .Split() plus .SplitByMatch() or .SplitEvery(), against your data and get the call generated.
+[Split Theory](#Split-Theory) - Try all 7 parameters of .Split(), plus .SplitByMatch(2) or .SplitEvery(1), against your data and get the call code generated.
 [Split Theory](#Split-Theory) - A
 [Split Theory](#Split-Theory) - A